achrafOuk/angular-movie-app/README.md

 # Myapp

-This project aims to create a PWA to show the most popular movies that are fetched from themoviedb API.
+This project aims to create a app to show the most popular movies that are fetched from themoviedb API.

 ## Development server